rbertolusso/intubate/README.md

 `intubate` *also* let's
 you **create your own interfaces** "on demand", **right now**, giving you full power of decision regarding which functions to interface.
-It *also* let's you **call the non-pipe-aware function directly**, withou the need of defining an interface.
-The choice of extending the scope of `intubate` may prove to be particularly welcome in case you are related to a particular field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, lack of interest and/or ignorance.
+It *also* let's you **call the non-pipe-aware functions directly**, withou the need of defining an interface.
+The possibility of being able to amplify the scope of `intubate` may prove to be particularly welcome in case you are related to a particular field that may, in the long run, continue to lack interfaces due to my unforgivable, but unavoidable, lack of interest and/or ignorance.